 Burlington is a very small city located in the state of Colorado.
 With a population of 3,128 people and just one neighborhood, Burlington is the 110th largest community in Colorado.

-Unlike some cities, Burlington isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Burlington are a mix of both white- and blue-collar jobs.
+Burlington is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Burlington is a city of service providers, sales and office workers, and professionals.
 There are especially a lot of people living in Burlington who work in sales jobs (14.67%), office and administrative support (9.91%), and maintenance occupations (8.67%).

 Residents of the city have the good fortune of having one of the shortest daily commutes compared to the rest of the country.
 On average, they spend only 16.09 minutes getting to work every day.

-Being a small city, Burlington does not have a public transit system used by locals to get to and from work.
+Burlington is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 The per capita income in Burlington in 2022 was $36,434, which is middle income relative to Colorado and the nation.
 This equates to an annual income of $145,736 for a family of four.
 However, Burlington contains both very wealthy and poor people as well.